Koibumi to 13-sai no Actress: Characters

 A 13-year old middle school student and talent at JG Production Management.
 She started her career as a child actress but put her career on hold to focus on her studies.
 Fumi is assigned to work with her as she resumed her career.
 She quickly becomes attached to Fumi and develops feelings for him.
 She was raised in a single-parent household with her mother.

 Publication

 The series is written and illustrated by Jaga.
 It began serialization on Houbunsha's Comic Fuz online service on September 20, 2022.
 The first volume was released on April 27, 2023.
-The series has been compiled into seven tankōbon volumes as of October 2025.
+The series has been compiled into eight tankōbon volumes as of April 2026.